This page contains all the firmware release notes for the Ultimaker S5 and Ultimaker S3, including updates for the Ultimaker S5 Pro Bundle.

 March 2, 2021

 - Set network country code and printer name in config file.
-It is now possible to setup country code with the config file used to provision the network settings on your printer.
+It is now possible to set up the country code with the config file used to provision the network settings on your printer.

 - Parked material filament handling improved.
-If the Pro Bundle is rebooted with material in the parked above the printhead state, the pro bundle will now correctly resume counting down the timer to retract it to the preloaded state
+If the Ultimaker S5 Pro Bundle is rebooted with material still parked above the printhead, the Pro Bundle will now correctly resume counting down the timer to retract it to the preloaded state

 - Improved rewinder procedure.
-Improvement in the rewinding procedure to reduce occurrence of material falling off the spool
+Improvement in the rewinding procedure to reduce occurrences of material falling off the spool

 - Improved procedure for triggering break fail wizard.
-The break fail wizard should only occur during an End of Filament, when the material did not correctly break from the printhead.
-Improvements in the procedure should reduce false positive occurrence.
+The break-fail wizard should only occur during an End of Filament, when the material did not correctly break from the printhead.
+Improvements in the procedure should reduce false-positive occurrences

 January 25, 2021